passadis/react-customidentitydb/README.md

 This Identity System project demonstrates a seamless integration of modern web technologies with Azure's cloud services.
 It showcases how Azure SQL and Azure Web Apps can be utilized to build and deploy a secure and scalable user authentication system, complete with a front-end user interface and a back-end API service.

+## Instructions
+**Follow the Blog for Detailed Instructions**: For step-by-step guidance, visit [Custom Identity Database with Azure SQL and Web Apps](https://www.cloudblogger.eu/2023/12/11/custom-identity-database-with-azure-sql-and-web-apps/).

+## Contribute
+We encourage contributions!
+If you have ideas on how to improve this application or want to report a bug, please feel free to open an issue or submit a pull request.

 ## Architecture

 ![SearchDesign](https://github.com/passadis/react-customidentitydb/assets/53148138/c313783b-9dfb-40b6-bd8b-f8fa8fcd7ff3)